atomizejs/atomizejs.github.com/_posts/2011-12-05-starting-to-decloak.markdown

   imagine needing private objects amongst different clients and the server.

+* Libraries: AtomizeJS and STM in general provide some neat primitives.
+These are fairly low-level, but can be usefully combined to create more powerful patterns, for example the broadcast queue in the [getting started](/getting_started.html) guide.
+We should create a set of libraries which capture many of these higher-level patterns.

 * Optimisations: There are many optimisations that could be done both client and server side.

+* Alternative servers: There's no reason why the server should just be implemented in NodeJS.
+For performance reasons, it might be a good idea to have other implementations in other languages.

+At this stage, any and all [feedback](/contact.html) is very welcome.
+We know that right now, without broader browser support, few of you are going to start building your next world-changing application on top of AtomizeJS.
+However, for the early-adopters out there and everyone who's keen to have a play around and a quick read, we'd love to know what you think of the project as a whole, how easy you find it to write applications on AtomizeJS, whether you think the APIs make sense and so forth.
+Please [get in touch](/contact.html) with any thoughts you have.